The Holy Tablets: Style and contents

 The Holy Tablets is over 1,700 pages long, 1,707 in one printing, with nineteen chapters each divided into several subchapters, called "tablets", and verses.
 The end sections include a glossary and list of figures.
-It is printed on scritta paper, in a format similar to the Bible.
+It is printed on thin Bible paper, and in a format similar to the Bible.
 York's portrait marks the first page, where he is declared "the receiver".
 While produced in a context where the Nuwaubian Nation was moving away from Islam, The Holy Tablets still incorporates many of these elements and does not erase that history.
 The chapter titles reflect Arabic vocabulary, narratives and references.
 It also attempts to rebut black Jewish groups (this itself relating to the shift in the organization's adherence to Islamic and Jewish beliefs).
 Some earlier chapters, written in the early 1990s, show markers of the organization's "Jewish period", instead referring to York as "Rabboni Y'shua Bar El Haady".
 Taking influence from Quranist writer Rashad Khalifa, the book has a preoccupation with the number 19, with 19 chapters and each tablet having an amount of verses that is a multiple of 19.

 It largely compiles the narratives and teachings propounded by York altogether making up his philosophy of "Right Knowledge".
 The book contains numerous sagas covering many mythic and biblical events.
 It also contains lengthy genealogies of the figures mentioned in these tales, both heroes and villains, some extraterrestrials.
 The book contains numerous full page illuminated illustrations of these figures, which are dispersed within the text; these portraits "counter[...] the whitewashing" of many of the figures depicted (e.g. Jesus, Moses, Adam).
 In the book, York connects himself as a savior to other black Americans viewed as "saviors" (e.g. Marcus Garvey, Noble Drew Ali, Elijah Muhammad, Eldridge Cleaver) comparing himself to these people in a way used to reinforce his claims of charisma.